lbolla/lbolla.info/content/blog/lisp-threading-example.md

 # lisp threading example

-- title: lisp threading example
 - author: lbolla
 - category: programming
-- tags: lisp,sbcl,threading
+- tags: lisp
-- summary:
+- summary: Example of threading programming in Lisp
-- post_id: 223
 - date: 2010-10-23 15:31:34
-- post_date_gmt: 2010-10-23 13:31:34
-- comment_status: open
-- post_name: lisp-threading-example
-- status: publish
-- post_type: post

 ----------------

-today I wanted to experiment with threads in lisp ([sbcl][1], in particular).
+Today I wanted to experiment with threads in lisp ([sbcl][1], in particular).

-here is a trivial example of how to access a shared resource (a closure, keeping a list of integers), from a set of `*nt*` threads.
+Here is a trivial example of how to access a shared resource (a closure, keeping a list of integers), from a set of `*nt*` threads.

     (use-package :sb-thread)